DVSA visits & Compliance Audits

 Failure to meet the standard will result in being reported to the Office of the Traffic Commissioner and called to Public Inquiry, where your operators licence would be at risk.

-For a fixed fee of £150.00*, we can attend your premises and carry out the checks, pointing out any necessary improvements.
-The spot check typically takes a couple of hours to half a day and you'll receive a written summary of findings and recommendations.
+For a fixed fee of £150.00, I can attend your premises and carry out the checks, pointing out any necessary improvements.
+The spot check typically takes around half a day and you'll receive a written summary of findings and recommendations.

 Full Systems Audit